 Most Favoured Nation Clause

-An MFN clause ensures that if the company issues subsequent convertible notes with more favourable terms, existing noteholders can elect to adopt those improved terms.
-This protects early investors from being disadvantaged by later deals.
+An MFN clause ensures that if the company issues subsequent convertible notes with better terms, the original note holder can adopt those improved terms.
+This protects early investors from being disadvantaged by later negotiations.

 Change of Control Provisions